My first encounter with the old battlefields of World War I was on a visit to the Ieper area in 2003.

 Since that first visit my interest in World War I slowly grew .

 Through a Dutch/Belgian World War I forum I got to know more about these places.
 Then someone posted photo’s of bunkers in the Vosges mountains and I decided to go there on my next holiday.

 I haven’t looked back since.
 Almost every holiday was spent visiting these places and in between the holidays I did research on how to find the relics, as most of them are off the beaten track.

 As I already had photography as a hobby, photographing World War I relics became my passion.
-Over the years I have photographed many relics and so the idea of making this website was born, and I hope you will enjoy this website as much as I do making it!
+Over the years I have photographed many relics and so the idea of making this website was born.

 Besides the websites and books I have used to find these places, I also owe thanks to people who were kind enough to help me find WWI relics.